Liberal Party of Newfoundland and Labrador: Liberals under Dwight Ball (2012–2020)

-Liberals under Andrew Furey (2020–present)
+Furey government (2020–2025)

 Andrew Furey was elected leader on August 3, 2020.
 He was appointed as Premier on August 19, 2020, following Ball's resignation.
 On August 19, 2020, Furey was formally sworn in as Premier, along with his provincial cabinet.
 On October 6, 2020, Furey won a by-election in Humber-Gros Morne; this gained him a seat in the legislature.

 On January 15, 2021, Furey asked for consent from Lieutenant Governor Judy Foote to dissolve the House of Assembly to call for an election in order to obtain a stronger mandate in the form of a majority government.
 The election was originally scheduled for February 15, 2021 but a COVID-19 outbreak in St. John's forced Elections NL to switch to a mail-in election, cancelling in-person voting for all districts.
 The deadline was set on March 25, 2021 and the results were announced on March 27, 2021 with the Furey government winning a majority government.

 On September 12, 2022, Premier Furey announced that Independent MHA Perry Trimper would be rejoining the Liberal caucus.

+Beginning in December 2023, ahead of a by-election for Conception Bay East–Bell Island expected in early 2024, campaign signs identified the party primarily using a "Furey" logotype, with a reference to "Newfoundland and Labrador Liberals" in smaller print.
+Political analysts suggested the change was made due to Furey's personal popularity combined with dropping poll numbers for the federal Liberals under Justin Trudeau.
+Furey himself indicated that there was no plan to further separate the parties, which he said already operate as distinct entities.
+On January 30, 2024, Liberal Fred Hutton won the by-election.
+On April 15, 2024, the Fogo Island-Cape Freels by-election was held.
+Progressive Conservative candidate Jim McKenna was elected, gaining the seat from the Liberals.
+On May 27, 2024, Progressive Conservative candidate Lin Paddock was elected in the Baie Verte-Green Bay by-election, gaining the seat from the Liberals.
+On August 22, 2024, the Waterford Valley by-election was held electing Liberal Jamie Korab.

+On February 25, 2025, Andrew Furey announced his pending resignation as premier and leader of the Liberal Party.
+He'll remain as premier and party leader, until his successor is chosen at a leadership election in May.

+Liberals under John Hogan (2025–present)

+John Hogan was elected leader on 3 May 2025.
+In the 2025 provincial election, the party was defeated by Tony Wakeham's PC's.